UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Evaluation

 \subsection{Sensitivity Study}

-In this subsection, we study the impact of several parameters to the performance of MemANNS, including the data size of each MRAM read, the number of threads during parallel execution in a single DPU and the required k size in the top-k query.
+We study the impact of three parameters to the performance of UpANNS, including the batch size of queries, the data size of each MRAM read and the required k size in the top-k query.